motorcykle/excursion/README.md

 # Excursion
 > In this project, I created a web page which advertises a product called “Excursion”.
 A Codecademy task project.

-You’ll use your growing toolset including HTML, CSS, Command Line Interface, Git, and GitHub.
-You’ll be proud of yourself when it all comes together!

 ## Table of contents
 * [General info](#general-info)
 * [Screenshots](#screenshots)